Britain calls for EU to set tougher climate goal

 No one from Britain's Department of Energy and Climate Change was immediately available to comment.

-The paper refers to scientific modelling on how to cap global warming at 2 degrees Celsius, the limit scientists say would prevent the most devastating effects of climate change.
+The paper refers to scientific modeling on how to cap global warming at 2 degrees Celsius, the limit scientists say would prevent the most devastating effects of climate change.

 EU sources have said the Commission is looking at a 40 percent cut in domestic greenhouse gases versus 1990 levels by 2030.
 It could be supplemented by up to 10 percent more cuts achieved by buying CO2 credits on the international market.